-Drop Kick: A kick made when the player drops the ball and it bounces off the ground prior to being kicked.
+DRDP KICK: A kick made when the player drops the ball and it bounces off the ground prior to being kicked.
 Worth three points if it travels through the goalposts.
 Drop kicks are also used to restart play after a score.

-Forward Pass: A violation that usually results in a scrum to the non-offending team.
+FORWARD PASS: A violation that usually results in a scrum to the nonoffending team.

-Infringement: a violation of a law.
+INFRINGEMENT: A violation of a law.

-Knock-on: The accidental hitting or dropping of the ball forward.
+KNDCK-DN: The accidental hitting or dropping of the ball forward.
 The infringement is the same as that for a forward pass; a scrum to the other team.

-Non-contact rugby: A version of rugby designated to introduce the game to first time players (touch rugby).
-Two hand-tag replaces the tackle.
+NON-CONTACT RUGBY: A Version of rugby designated to introduce the game to first time players (touch rugby).
+Two-hand tag replaces the tackle.

-Penalties: Penalties occur regularly in rugby.
+PENALTIES: Penalties occur regularly in rugby.
 Unlike other sports, there typically aren't yardage penalties and teams do not have to play shorthanded.
 Instead, the non-offending team is usually awarded a choice to kick the ball to gain field advantage.
 Some of the more important penalties are listed below:

-Penalty kick: Awarded after a serious infringement of the law.
+• PENALTY KICK: Awarded after a serious infringement of the law.
 Offenders are required to retreat 10 yards while the opposing team is given the opportunity to restart play unopposed.
 Teams will often kick the ball up field and out of bounds to gain field advantage.
 When they do this, play is restarted as a lineout where the ball goes out of bounds.
-If in range, the may attempt a kick at the goal posts, worth three points.
+If in range, they may attempt a kick at the goal posts, worth three points.
 Finally, they may simply tap the ball with their foot and run with it.